-My lab is focused on figuring out the molecular biology underlying the evolution of plant development.
+My lab is focused on figuring out the genetics underlying the evolution of plant development.
 I am particularly intrigued by floral development, and the evolution of the genes and gene networks that underly floral morphology.

 Interested in joining the lab?